-If you have questions or would like more information on when we can end your membership, call Member Services.
+If you have questions or would like more information on when we can end your membership call Member Services.

-Section 5.2 We cannot ask you to leave our plan for any reason related to your health
+Section 5.2 We cannot ask you to leave our plan for any health-related reason

 Tufts Medicare Preferred HMO GIC is not allowed to ask you to leave our plan for any health-related reason.